-4. To include interrupts to be available in your IP, check the Enable Interrupt Support option.

-Figure 3-15 shows that generated IP supports edge or level interrupt (generated locally on the counter) and those interrupts can be extended to input ports by user and IRQ output.

-- Add an interface using the Add button +... - Delete an interface using the Remove button -.
+- 4. To include interrupts to be available in your IP, select the Enable Interrupt Support option.
+The previous figure shows that generated IP supports edge or level interrupt (generated locally on the counter) and those interrupts can be extended to input ports by user and IRQ output. - Add: Add an interface using the Add button . - Remove: Delete an interface using the Remove button -.